outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 ### Dockerfile

-1. In the Dockerfile, we pass a default password for 'logger', which should be changed after *docker attach' or *docker exec*.
+1. In the Dockerfile, we pass a default password for 'logger', which should be changed after *docker attach* or *docker exec*.
-2. We enable EPEL and IUS.
+2. Enable EPEL and IUS, and install a few tools ([iproute2 vs net-tools](http://xmodulo.com/linux-tcpip-networking-net-tools-iproute2.html)).

 ```
 FROM centos:latest